saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/v5-beta/+page.md

 All components, all themes, and basically every single part of daisyUI library [is now available as compressed. minified CSS files on CDN](https://cdn.jsdelivr.net/npm/daisyui@5.0.0-alpha.52/chunks.css).

 Also, with the 75% smaller daisyui.css (formerly full.css) CDN file, it is now safe and efficient to use the CDN file in production.
-The compressed CSS file, is now only 34 kB only thanks to native CSS nesting and huge amount of optimizations in daisyUI 5.
+The compressed CSS file, is now 34 kB only thanks to native CSS nesting and huge amount of optimizations in daisyUI 5.

 ### Include and Exclude parts of the library